Pixel247/Team-Software-project-Uni/README.md

 -  Prioritise your own work and jobs first; however, helping each other is massively encouraged so long as it does not impede your own work.
 -  Be ready to adapt to a changing climate and or new responsibilities.

--   in the end, just try and be a good teammate, please, and thank you!
+-   In the end, just try and be a good teammate, please, and thank you!

 Signed:
 -Sam Reading